Kotlin/KEEP/proposals/stdlib/uuid.md

          * Creates a uuid from a byte array containing 128 bits split into 16 bytes.
          */
         public fun fromByteArray(byteArray: ByteArray): Uuid

         /**
+         * Creates a uuid from an unsigned byte array containing 128 bits split into 16 unsigned bytes.
+         */
+        public fun fromUByteArray(ubyteArray: UByteArray): Uuid

+        /**
          * Parses a uuid from the standard string representation as described in [Uuid.toString].